 When can I access the New experience?

-See Activating the New experience for instructions.
+See Getting started with the New Productboard experience for instructions.

 Can I turn on the New experience for a select group of users?